The story of

 an exhibit about the Enigma machine.
 The museum displays

-the well known naval Enigma with serial M2946, recovered
+the well-known naval Enigma with serial M2946, recovered

-out far more interesting.
+turned out to be far more interesting.

 Her goal was to design an interactive

-visualisation of the Enigma.
+visualization of the Enigma.
 The idea was to demonstrate

 the encryption process in real time with